Go Out and Experiment (Oxford street)

 Panning can be a fun technique.

-I use it rarely but I did when shooting the Athletics European Cup in Florence years ago and I know it can give interesting results.
+I use it rarely, but I did when shooting the Athletics European Cup in Florence years ago.
+And I know it can give interesting results.

 It helps to start following your subject with the camera a few seconds before you shoot.
-This way, when you press the trigger you should be moving at the same pace already.
+This way, when you press the trigger, you should be moving at the same pace already.

 Silhouettes and shadows

 This is more of my usual street photography style.
-Although, like I mentioned earlier we didn’t have much sunlight to play with.

 The street portrait